navidcy/navidcy.github.io/outreach.md

 I gave a lecture on August 14th titled “The ocean currents in a changing climate” as part of the symposium [“Our East Australian Ocean Hotspot -- What is it and how will it change our coastal ecology”](https://atlasoflife.org.au/science-week-2021-presentations/#Navid/){:target="_blank"}.
 (Both the [slides](../presentations/SapphireCoastEACSymposium_Aug2021.pdf){:target="_blank"} and the [recording](https://youtu.be/Xib_t66Mqt8?t=421){:target="_blank"} of the presentation are available.)

-Starting on June 2021, I begun working on my [DECRA project][decra2021]{:target="_blank"} on using machine learning algorithms to enhance climate and ocean models.
+On June 2021 I begun working on my [DECRA project][decra2021]{:target="_blank"} to use machine learning algorithms to enhance climate and ocean models.
 I wrote up a pice in [The Conversation](https://theconversation.com/how-machine-lbearning-is-helping-us-fine-tune-climate-models-to-reach-unprecedented-detail-165818){:target="_blank"} explaining how machine learning can help in climate science.
-Then, next time we chatted with Simon our chat revolved around that piece. s
+Then, next time we chatted with Simon we talked about this.

 <figure>
     <figcaption>ABC South East NSW, Breakfast with Simon Lauder, 25 August 2021</figcaption>
     <audio